ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 ```

 *Note: there is a limit in the number of request per country, but 1 request per hour should not hamper using the Bluelink or UVO Connect App at the same time*

+## follow the last content of monitor.csv or run_monitor_infinite.log

+There is another python tool to follow the content of a file on a server and send it to a Google Sheet with the same filename.
+[See tail2GoogleSheet](https://github.com/ZuinigeRijder/tail2GoogleSheet?tab=readme-ov-file#example-crontab-to-run-on-raspberry-pi-or-another-linux-system).

+Another example is [tail_run_monitor_infinite.log.sh](https://raw.githubusercontent.com/ZuinigeRijder/tail2GoogleSheet/main/examples/tail_run_monitor_infinite.log.sh) which is following ~/hyundai_kia_connect_monitor/run_monitor_infinite.log

 ---
 # Examples